klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```

-AccountKeyMultiSig stores and manages multiple private key strings, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same multiple private key strings.
+AccountKeyMultiSig stores and manages multiple private key strings, so if you run the example above, you will see that `keys`, `transactionKey`, `updateKey` and `feePayerKey` all represent the same multiple private key strings.

-If you do not specify a private key(or array of private key strings) to use when signing a transaction, caver-js will find an account from in-memory wallet that matches the `from` or `fee payer` and sign it.
-In this case, if your account has multiple private keys, sign transaction with all of those keys.
+If you do not specify a private key (or an array of private key strings) to use when signing a transaction, caver-js will find an account from the in-memory wallet that matches the `from` or `fee payer` and sign with it.
+In this case, if your account has multiple private keys, caver-js will sign the transaction with all of those keys.

-See below for an example of creating an Account with AccountKeyMultiSig as accountKey.
+See below for an example of creating an Account with AccountKeyMultiSig as its accountKey.

 ```javascript
 const privateKeyArray = [caver.klay.accounts.create().privateKey, caver.klay.accounts.create().privateKey]